nhithai4620/Scientific_research_team3T1L/README.md

 ## The system extracts information from personal card
-creating by a team of student at CTU
+Creating by a team of student at CTU.
 Text detection is based CTPN and text recognition is based crnn and ctc belong to vietocr systems.
-This is a scientific research project about the topic of optical character recognition
+This is a scientific research project about the topic of optical character recognition.

 ## requirement
 - python-3.5+